isomerpages/moe-operaestatepri/_learning-experiences/Mother Tongue Languages.md

 <h4>CURRICULUM FRAMEWORK</h4>
 <img style="width:300px;height:300px;" src="/images/MT/graph.jpg">

 <p align="justify">The new Primary MTL curriculum enables young learners to experience the joy of learning MTL, so as to motivate them to like and learn MTL for life.
-The Primary MTL curriculum equips learners with the essential communication and language competencies, culture &amp; values and 21st Century Competencies, and helps them become confident MTL users.<br><br>Communication - Students are equipped with foundational language skills to ensure effective communication.
+The Primary MTL curriculum equips learners with the essential communication and language competencies, culture &amp; values and 21st Century Competencies, and helps them become confident MTL users.<br><br>Communication - Students are equipped with foundational language skills to ensure effective communication.<br><br>
-Culture &amp; Values - Students learn to appreciate their own MTLs, culture and traditions.
+Culture &amp; Values - Students learn to appreciate their own MTLs, culture and traditions.<br><br>
 21st Century Competencies - Students are equipped with foundational social-emotional competencies and competencies such as civic literacy, global awareness and cross-cultural skills, critical and inventive thinking.
 </p>